 - ACT (Acceptance and Commitment Therapy)

-- Teacher at University of Utah (Master’s in Social Work program) and Westminster College (Undergraduate Psychology)
+- Professor at University of Utah (Master’s in Social Work program), Westminster College (Undergraduate Psychology), and PennWest Edinboro (Master’s in Counseling – Art Therapy)

 - Therapist in Community Mental Health (Outpatient) Clinics